 State-specific grant ranges usually range from $200 to $1000.

-Each state determines eligibility with seniors typically receiving priority.
+Each state determines eligibility, with seniors typically receiving priority.
 LIHEAP offers financial assistance for energy-efficient home improvements such as window replacement or repair.

 Read- Free Energy Efficient Window Replacement Grants For Low Income Veterans